bvp42/DogsWrapper/README.md

 - **User Creation**: Allows the creation of new users with password hashing.
 - **Breed Image Retrieval**: Fetches images for a given dog breed.
 - **Breed Stats**: Provides statistics on the most requested dog breeds.
+- **Support for docker**: Provides containerization using docker compose and docker file

 ## API Endpoints